astroDimitrios/git-novice/learners/discuss.md

 $ git commit -m 'Correct the cloud type'
 ```

-This works because git can tell that the file was only re-named,
+This works because Git can tell that the file was only re-named,
 they contain the same content.
 If you are renaming files add this change as a separate small commit
 before you make changes to the file contents.